shossains/OOPProject/README.md

 * Teamwork<br/>
 Working in a team is something I have done quite often, but it never went smoothly.<br/>
 Biggest bottleneck was communication.<br/>
-Exchanging while after done editing, and sending uploaden duplicate files to server.<br/>
+Exchanging files after done editing, and sending/uploading duplicate files to server.<br/>
-Now whe are using Git(lab) I hope problem won't occur.<br/>
+Now we are using Git(lab) I hope problem won't occur.<br/>

 * Dev-Client experience<br/>
 I think this part is very useful for my possible future jobs and projects I will attend to.</br>